wassname/openshift-celery-cartridge/README.md

 Status
 ---------------------
-This work on unscaled applications but doesn't work as a gearin a scaled application.
+This work on unscaled applications but only as a plugin cartridge on scaled applications.
+This means that it's can't scale independently of your main gear.
+At this point having a celery cartridge is no better than just starting celery in your app.y or action hooks.
 Further development can combine this with a python cartridge so it can operate in it's own gears.

+Instead of using this I recommend starting celery in your action hooks or as part of you app.py instead.
+This will give more flexibility, and example is here https://github.com/appsembler/appsembler-launch-openshift

 Configuration
 ---------------------